Saiph1/OCT_images/README.md

     cd SoftTeacher/
     bash tools/dist_train_partially.sh semi 1 5 1
     ```
-    The results and checkpoints will be stored at SoftTeacher/work_dir
+    The results and checkpoints will be stored at SoftTeacher/work_dir/{name of the training session}

-    3. Visualize the training log result with (example):
+    3. Visualize the training log result with (example at /oct_images):

     ```
     python analyze_logs.py plot_curve log/baseline.json --keys sup_acc unsup_acc
     ```
-    at /oct_images

 # Image post-processing:
 - Create a data directory for further processing.
 ```